-Developed in collaboration with The American Veterinary Medical Association, University of Wisconsin-Madison Shelter Medicine Program, The Association of Shelter Veterinarians, University of California-Davis Koret Shelter Medicine Program, University of Florida Maddie’s Shelter Medicine Program, and the Centers for Disease Control and Prevention (CDC) COVID-19 One Health Team
+Developed in collaboration by the American Veterinary Medical Association, University of Wisconsin-Madison Shelter Medicine Program, Association of Shelter Veterinarians, University of California-Davis Koret Shelter Medicine Program, University of Florida Maddie's Shelter Medicine Program, and the U.S. Centers for Disease Control and Prevention (CDC) COVID-19 One Health Working Group

 The intent of these recommendations is to facilitate preparedness and establish practices that can help people and companion animals stay safe and healthy.
-At this time, there is no evidence that companion animals, including pets, can spread COVID-19.
-States may have their own specific requirements for these circumstances.
-These recommendations offer a conservative approach due to the unknown risks to companion animals.
+At this time, the risk of companion animals, including pets, spreading COVID-19 to people is considered to be low.
+States may have their own specific requirements that are adapted for local circumstances.
+These recommendations offer a conservative approach due to the lack of information on risks associated with SARS-CoV-2 infections in companion animals.
 These recommendations acknowledge that there is currently limited available scientific data on which to base decisions, but also draw on routine guidance for zoonotic disease infection prevention and control in shelter settings.
 This is a rapidly evolving situation.
 These recommendations will be updated as new information becomes available.